freeCodeCamp-2025-Summer-Hackathon/pink-protocol/README.md

 DATABASE_NAME=arthive
 DATABASE_HOSTNAME=postgres-db
 DATABASE_USERNAME=postgres
-DATABASE_PASSWORD=password # (note: this password will not be used in the docker setup) DATABASE_PORT=5432
+DATABASE_PASSWORD=[password] # (note: this password will not be used in the docker setup) DATABASE_PORT=5432
 SECRET_KEY=password # A random 64 char string
-ALGORITHM=HS256
+ALGORITHM=HS256 # The algorithm used for encoding the JWT token, note that SHA256 is not supported!
 ACCESS_TOKEN_EXPIRE_MINUTES=60
-IMGBB_API_KEY=yourImgbbApiKey # The imgBB API key used for image uploads, https://api.imgbb.com/
+IMGBB_API_KEY=[yourImgbbApiKey] # The imgBB API key used for image uploads, https://api.imgbb.com/
 ```

 ### Docker Setup